 The potential impact of our funding and services on the project and for the artist(s) or researcher(s)

-The extent to which the proposed work is unable to secure funding from traditional sources (e.g., private foundations, government agencies, corporations or private individuals).
+The extent to which the proposed work is unable to secure funding from traditional sources (e.g., private foundations, government agencies, corporations or private individuals), as argued by the applicant(s).
+In this case the applicant(s) are asked to explain the attempts made to seek funding from other sources and why there is difficulty in securing funding for the proposed project.
 Note: The Berkman Faculty Development Fund was established to help support projects that would otherwise be difficult to fund.
 This fund is directed primarily to junior faculty whose access to external support is less well developed, and to faculty working in chronically under-funded areas.
 In cases where a specific need is well documented, grants may be made to senior faculty and those working in fields that more easily attract outside support.
 We encourage all full-time faculty to consider applying for Berkman Fund support.

-How to Apply All applications must be submitted via our Online Application Form.
+How to Apply All applications must be submittedbetween January 15th through February 15th via our online application site.
+(When you apply you will notice that the site is hosted by the School of Art in support of this college activity.
+It however has restricted access.)
 Your application is your chance to tell us about your proposed project, why it’s interesting, and how you plan to use the grant.
 Your finished application will include:

 A detailed budget for the project